 The Five Cedars Group was founded by John Schmitt in 1993, several years after leaving a technical marketing position at Intel.
 Five Cedars began as a digital marketing agency.
-Over the years, we grew to be one of Portland’s premier digital agencies with clients such as Intel, Microsoft, Oregon Health and Sciences University (OHSU), Elemental Technologies, The Lemelson Foundation, etc. Five Cedars (previously known as OakTree Digital) completed well over 3,000 client projects as diverse as e-learning progress tracking, to a hospital’s door key tracking and management system, to a HIPPA compliance application, to the Alternate Format Ballot.
+Over the years, we grew to be one of Portland’s premier digital agencies with clients such as Intel, Microsoft, NVIDIA, OHSU, etc.

-In 2007, to meet the requirements of the Help America Vote Act (HAVA), the Oregon Secretary of State published an RFP for a remotely accessible HTML ballot process for voters with disabilities.
-They decided to build an accessible ballot that would work with their existing vote by mail process instead of purchasing accessible voting systems for each county office.
-They wanted voters with disabilities to be able to download an HTML ballot using their own accessible devices from home.
+In 2007, to meet the requirements of the Help America Vote Act (HAVA), the Oregon Secretary of State decided to build an accessible ballot that would work within their existing vote by mail process instead of purchasing accessible voting systems for each county office.
+They envisioned voters with disabilities downloading an HTML ballot and marking it using their own accessible devices from home.

-Our proposal won the contract and, in close partnership with the state's HAVA coordinator, the first Alternate Format Ballot (AFB) was developed.
+Five Cedars won the contract and, in close partnership with the state's HAVA coordinator, the first Alternate Format Ballot (AFB) was born.
 Oregon's AFB ballots were first used by voters with disabilities during the May 2008 National Primary.

-Over the past nine years, the Alternate Format Ballot has truly touched people’s lives in a positive way.
-The AFB is an HTML ballot designed specifically for use by voters with disabilities, particularly those with vision or mobility concerns.
-Besides the 36 counties, Oregon also uses the AFB's for military and overseas voters (UOCAVA).
+Over the past fourteen years, the Alternate Format Ballot has touched thousands of lives in a positive way.
+Besides helping voter's with disabilities, the 40 counties of Oregon and Hawaii use the AFB's for military and overseas voters (UOCAVA).